Norzam11/myportfolio/README.md

 # myportfolio
-This is my personal website that explain about my CV including my previous projects
+This is my personal website that explain about my CV including my portfolio